ppy/osu-wiki/news/2025/2025-08-01-locus-2025-voting-open.md

 - Team members receive a unique profile badge themed around their entry.
 - Team members receive a *Locus* user title befitting of their role.

-In addition, ::{ flag=AU }:: [peppy](https://osu.ppy.sh/users/2), osu!'s lead developer, will pick out his favourite entry which will be awarded a mystery prize.
+In addition, ::{ flag=AU }:: ::peppy::{ user-id=2 }, osu!'s lead developer, will pick out his favourite entry which will be awarded a mystery prize.

 ---